kgeddie/braincloud-java/README.md

+## Troubleshooting

+Here are a few common errors that you may see on your first attempt to connect to brainCloud.

+- **App id not set**: Verify you've set up the app id and app secret correctly in the `initialize()` method.
+- **Platform not enabled**: Verify you've enabled your platform on the portal.

+If you're still having issues, log into the portal and give us a shout through the help system (bottom right icon with the question mark and chat bubble).

 # brainCloud Library for Java

 brainCloud is a ready-made back-end platform for the development of feature-rich games, apps and things. brainCloud provides the features you need – along with comprehensive tools to support your team during development, testing and user support.